IPL 2022: MS Dhoni back as captain to allow Ravindra Jadeja to focus on his game, announce CSK

 |0

 Dhoni has led CSK in every season the franchise has been part of the IPL and that record will now continue into 2022.
 The former India captain, 40 now, starred in one of the two matches his side has managed to win this season so far against fellow strugglers and five-time champions Mumbai Indians.
+Jadeja, who part of Chennai Super Kings since 2012, was only be the third player to lead CSK after Dhoni and Suresh Raina.

 CSK’s next match is against Sunrisers Hyderabad on Sunday.